Updated on November 12th, 2021

 - Two deep brood boxes, each with frames and foundation;

 - Two medium honey supers, each with frames and foundation;

 You could consider all sorts of options, but we suggest you keep it simple in the beginning.
 For example, bottom boards can be solid or screened.
 We recommend you use a solid board at the outset.

 I have intentionally omitted a queen excluder from this setup.
 An excluder goes between the upper brood box and the bottom honey super.

 Worker bees can get through the excluder, but the queen, because of her size, cannot.
 In this way, the supers are kept free of eggs and brood.

-I have not included an excluder because we recommend that you do not harvest honey in your first year.
+I did not add an excluder because we recommend that you do not harvest honey in your first year.
 Thus, it does not matter if the queen gets in the super.

 In addition, some beekeepers add a low stand with a landing board, as shown in the image nearby.
 We used these in the beginning but found them to be unnecessary and not worth the expense.

 Note: 10-frame hive boxes are “standard.”
 However, components for 8-frame hives have become more available over the years.
 The smaller boxes are lighter when filled and easier to handle.
 You may want to consider them.

 You can purchase hive components fully assembled (either without or without paint) or unassembled.